telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

 ###  Setting the DocumentSource in XAML

-First you need to declare the Telerik namespace as shown in __Example 1__.
+First, you need to declare the Telerik namespace as shown in __Example 1__.

 #### __[XAML] Example 1: Define Telerik namespace__